JessMBrown/Portfolio/Readme.md

 To achieve this I took part in the
 🩷**Code First Girls**🩷 SQL kickstarter course, its free to sign up for and the mountain of experience I gained it was well worth the wait for a space on this amazing free course!

-My Happy docs project recieved 🩷**Best in Class**🩷 an achievement I am very proud of especially as this is my very first exsposure to tech.
+My Happy docs project recieved 🩷**Best in Class**🩷 an achievement I am very proud of especially as this is my very first exposure to tech.

 ---
 <a name="Database Setup"></a>